crate/croud/docs/index.rst

 - **Subscriptions** represent the billing plans for your CrateDB Cloud resources.
 They can be free (e.g., free clusters) or paid (e.g., Stripe, Marketplace or contract subscriptions).
-- **Regions** represent the geographical locations where you can deploy your CrateDB clusters.
+- **Regions** represent the geographic locations where you can deploy your CrateDB clusters.
 They can be public (managed by CrateDB Cloud) or private (hosted in your own infrastructure, also known as Edge regions.
 Please note that this feature is not maintained anymore and we don't recommend to use it).